CLIENT

 No items found.

-Kids can't buy chocolate without packaging that's complicating their future (except Smarties, Fruit Pastilles & Munchies — well done, Smarties, Fruit Pastilles & Munchies!
-We can't buy their fruit and veg without packaging that tells us it's “Not yet recycled ☹”.
+Kids can't buy chocolate without packaging that makes their future harder.
+(Except Smarties, Fruit Pastilles & Munchies – good work Smarties, Fruit Pastilles & Munchies).
+The same is true for fruit and veg.
+Packaging still says “Not yet recycled ☹”.

-This project began as an exploration into one of The UN's Sustainable Development Goals — SDG 12, “Responsible Consumption and Production".
+This project began as an exploration into one of The UN's Sustainable Development Goals: SDG 12, “Responsible Consumption and Production".
 Producers and stockists say plastic packaging is about providing consumers with plenty of choice.
 But these images leave us asking, what choice?
-We shop at the local supermarket — the one with the 43% market share — and we can only choose the options on the shelves.
+Market share tells us that almost all of us shop at the local supermarket.
+These are the choices on the shelves there.
 Sustainable packaging needs to be offered as a mainstream choice.

 No items found.

-One vision of a future where nature (us) thrives.
+The Tate Modern exhibited this vision of a future I created where nature (us) thrives.

 Art direction